Tricked-dev/Dankdeck.xyz/README.md

 ## Todo:

 - Add account deletion process with memes being put on auction on delete
-- Add confetti and make the game feel more gamey
 - a11y - would be cool if everyone could play this game
 - Card favoriting
 - Card showcase